katoch99/Twitter-Emotion-Recognition/README.md

 1.  **INTRODUCTION**

 Emotions are considered of utmost importance as they have a key responsibility in human interaction.
 Nowadays, social media plays a pivotal role in the interaction of people all across the world.
 Such social media posts can be effectively analysed for emotions.
 Twitter is a microblogging service where worldwide users publish and share their feelings.
 However, sentiment analysis for Twitter messages (‘tweets’) is regarded as a challenging problem because tweets are short and informal.
 With the use of Recurrent Neural Networks, a model is created and trained to learn to recognize emotions in tweets.
 The dataset has thousands of tweets each classified in one of 6 emotions – love, fear, joy, sadness, surprise and anger.
 Using TensorFlow as the machine learning framework, this multi class classification problem of the natural language processing domain is solved.

 Sentiment analysis (also known as opinion mining or emotion AI) refers to the use of natural language processing, text analysis, computational linguistics, and biometrics to systematically identify, extract, quantify, and study affective states and subjective information.
 Sentiment analysis is widely applied to voice of the customer materials such as reviews and survey responses, online and social media, and healthcare materials for applications that range from marketing to customer service to clinical medicine.
 Sentiment analysis is the process of retrieving information about a consumer’s perception of a product, service or brand.
 Social media sentiment analysis applies natural language processing (NLP) to analyse online mentions and determine the feelings behind the post.
-Social sentiment analysis will tell whether the post was positive, negative, or neutral.
-Analytics provides with essential knowledge about the social media performance.
+Social sentiment analysis will tell whether the post was positive, negative, or neutral.Analytics provides with essential knowledge about the social media performance.

 A basic task in sentiment analysis is classifying the polarity of a given text at the document, sentence, or feature/aspect level—whether the expressed opinion in a document, a sentence or an entity feature/aspect is positive, negative, or neutral.
 Advanced, "beyond polarity" sentiment classification looks, for instance, at emotional states such as enjoyment, anger, disgust, sadness, fear, and surprise.

 In this project with the use of Recurrent Neural Networks, a model is created and trained to learn to recognize emotions in tweets.
 The dataset has thousands of tweets each classified in one of 6 emotions – love, fear, joy, sadness, surprise and anger.
 Using TensorFlow as the machine learning framework, this multi class classification problem of the natural language processing domain is solved.

 2.  **TOOLS USED**